Will I Be Able To Keep My House, Car And Other Property In A Chapter 7 Bankruptcy?

 Contact My Office For A Free Initial Consultation

 When considering filing for bankruptcy, it is always best to receive the advice of a knowledgeable bankruptcy attorney.
-I have been serving clients in this capacity for nearly two decades.
+I have been serving clients in this capacity for two decades.
 Contact Jason Karavias, Esq., in Pittsburgh by email or by calling 412-223-7924.

 My firm is a debt relief agency.
 I help people file for bankruptcy relief under the Bankruptcy Code.